 1914 Mrs. Patrick Campbell and Herbert Beerbohm Tree are the very first Eliza Doolittle and Professor Higgins.
-George Bernard Shaw's tale of class and character, Pygmalion, wins 118 performances at His Majesty's Theatre in London.
+George Bernard Shaw's tale of class and character, Pygmalion, plays 118 performances at His Majesty's Theatre in London.

-1932 Birthday of Broadway hoofer and leading man Joel Grey, whose best-known roles include the title character in George M!, the spectral Emcee in the original Cabaret and the morally compromised Wonderful Wizard of Oz in Wicked.
+1932 Birthday of Broadway hoofer and leading man Joel Grey, whose best-known roles include the title character in George M!, the spectral Emcee in the original Cabaret, and the morally compromised Wonderful Wizard of Oz in Wicked.

 1936 Richard Rodgers and Lorenz Hart provide music and lyrics for On Your Toes at Broadway's Imperial Theatre.
-George Balanchine choreographs the jazz ballet, Slaughter on Tenth Avenue featuring Ray Bolger and Tamara Geva.
+George Balanchine choreographs the jazz ballet, Slaughter on Tenth Avenue, featuring Ray Bolger and Tamara Geva.
 The show runs nearly 10 months.

 1967 Melina Mercouri has the lead in Jules Dassin's Illya Darling.
 Joe Darion provides the lyrics for Manos Hadjidakis' music.
-Dassin adapted the book from "Never on Sunday," and he provides the staging.
-There will be 319 performances at the Mark Hellinger Theatre on Broadway.
+Dassin adapted the book from Never on Sunday, and he provides the staging.
+There are 319 performances at the Mark Hellinger Theatre on Broadway.

-1991 Alain Boublil & Claude-Michel Schonberg's Miss Saigon opens, updating "Madame Butterfly," making a star of Lea Salonga, and causing a ruckus when Englishman Jonathan Pryce is chosen to play a Eurasian "Engineer."
-Both Pryce and Salonga will win Tony Awards for their performances, and it will go on to run for 4,092 performances at the Broadway Theatre.
+1991 Alain Boublil and Claude-Michel Schonberg's Miss Saigon opens, updating Madame Butterfly, making a star of Lea Salonga, and causing a ruckus when Englishman Jonathan Pryce is chosen to play a Eurasian "Engineer."
+Both Pryce and Salonga win Tony Awards for their performances, and it runs for 4,092 performances at the Broadway Theatre.

-1996 Richard Rodgers and Oscar Hammerstein II's most famous duo, The King and I, return to Broadway opening at the Neil Simon Theatre.
+1996 Richard Rodgers and Oscar Hammerstein II's most famous duo, The King and I, return to Broadway at the Neil Simon Theatre.
 Lou Diamond Phillips and Donna Murphy shall dance their way to the Tony Awards to capture the Best Actress and Best Revival awards.

 2007 Actor and playwright Roscoe Lee Browne dies of cancer at Cedars-Sinai Medical Center in Los Angeles at age 81.

-2011 Actor-comic Chris Rock makes his Broadway debut in Stephen Adly Guirgis' Motherf**ker with the Hat, which opens at the Gerald Schoenfeld Theatre.
-The play, which is described as a "high-octane, verbal cage match about love, fidelity, and misplaced haberdashery," also stars of Bobby Cannavale, Elizabeth Rodriguez, Annabella Sciorra and Yul Vazquez.
+2011 Actor-comic Chris Rock makes his Broadway debut in Stephen Adly Guirgis' The Motherf**ker with the Hat, which opens at the Gerald Schoenfeld Theatre.
+The play, which is described as a "high-octane, verbal cage match about love, fidelity, and misplaced haberdashery," also stars of Bobby Cannavale, Elizabeth Rodriguez, Annabella Sciorra, and Yul Vazquez.

 2012 Magic/Bird, Eric Simonson's highly theatrical drama about the college-to-Olympics rivalry and friendship of basketball heroes Earvin "Magic" Johnson and Larry Bird, opens at Broadway's Longacre Theatre.
 Tug Coker and Kevin Daniels play household-names Bird and Johnson, respectively.
 The production fails to catch on with audiences, and closes after 37 performances.